microsoft/mu_plus/UefiTestingPkg/FunctionalSystemTests/MemoryAttributeProtocolFuncTestApp/Readme.md

 * Basic "good path" usage of Get/Clear/Set functions
 * Get Attributes of a newly allocated EfiLoaderCode buffer
 * Verify Attributes of running code (this test code)
+* Test the freeing of pages with protection attributes
+* Test splitting pages with protection attributes

+MdeModulePkg is the ideal place for this test, but because the AARCH64 PageSplitTest relies on ArmLib to get the translation table base address and TCR, this test is in the UefiTestingPkg to avoid circular repo dependencis in Project Mu.